vgiles/vg-website-src/content/about/_index.md

 # Biography

 Vincent Giles (Melbourne, 1985) is an Australian composer based in Naarm (Melbourne).
-His music explores the boundaries of perception, instability, and errors produced by both humans and machines.
+His music explores the boundaries of perception, instability, and the glitches produced by both humans and machines.

 ---